handles98/DeepFaceLab_Colab/README.md

 lxc exec deepfacelab -- su ubuntu
 ```

-While in the container, run the installation instructions for Ubuntu 16.04 and you will have created an identical environment.
+While in the container, change to your home directory with ``cd ~\`` and then run the installation instructions for Ubuntu 16.04 and you will have created an identical environment.

 **WARNING: Make sure you install the same video driver in the container as installed in the host!**